Furyofth/Platformer/README.md

-# Pong
+# Platformer
-Pong!
+Platformer!
-This Is pong
+This Is a Platformer
-We love Pong
+We love Platformers